 Wayne Vitale is a composer, educator, and scholar who has long been inspired by the music of Bali, Indonesia.
 He has studied and collaborated with many of Bali’s greatest musicians, extensively documenting their work, and leading myriad projects bringing them together with diverse artists and audiences.
 His works for bronze gamelan, spanning a stylistic range from traditional to experimental/multimedia, have been performed by noted gamelan orchestras in Bali, and have directly impacted the evolution of Balinese kebyar music.

-He is a founding member and former director of Gamelan Sekar Jaya (www.gsj.org), an ensemble of sixty musicians and dancers that has achieved an unparalleled reputation for its cross-cultural creative work.
-His recording label, Vital Records (www.vitalrecords.ws), releases critically acclaimed CDs of Balinese music.
-He has also devoted himself to the metallic art of gamelan tuning, grinding and filing his way throughout the US and Europe to restore Balinese instruments.
-He recently taught at the University of Oregon in Eugene as Robert M. Trotter Distinguished Visiting Professor.
+He is a founding member and past director (1992 – 2009) of Gamelan Sekar Jaya (gsj.org), an ensemble of sixty musicians and dancers with an unparalleled international reputation for its cross-cultural programs.
+Vital Records, his recording label, releases high-quality recordings of new and traditional Balinese music.
+He has also devoted himself to the metallic art of gamelan tuning and restoration, grinding and filing his way throughout the US and Europe to restore Balinese instruments.